shailesh2210/Data-Analysis/README.md

 - The `data` directory contains the dataset (`dataset.csv`) that will be used for analysis.

-- The `notebooks` directory contains the Jupyter Notebook (`data_analysis.ipynb`) where the data analysis is performed.
+- The `notebooks` directory contains the Jupyter Notebook (`ipynb`) where the data analysis is performed.

 - The `README.md` file provides an overview of the project and instructions on how to use it.